InfiXAI/InfiR2/README.md

 ## 🌟 Overview

 We introduce an end-to-end FP8 training recipe that seamlessly integrates continual pre-training and supervised fine-tuning.
 Our methodology employs a fine-grained, hybrid-granularity quantization strategy to maintain numerical fidelity while maximizing computational efficiency.
 Through extensive experiments, including the continue pre-training of models on a 160B-token corpus, we demonstrate that our recipe is not only remarkably stable but also essentially lossless, achieving performance on par with the BF16 baseline across a suite of reasoning benchmarks.
 Crucially, this is achieved with substantial efficiency improvements, including up to a 22% reduction in training time, a 14% decrease in peak memory usage, and a 19% increase in throughput.
-Our results establish FP8 as a practical and robust alternative to BF16, and we will release the accompanying code to further democratize large-scale model training.
+Our results establish FP8 as a practical and robust alternative to BF16, and we release the accompanying code to further democratize large-scale model training.

 <div align="center">
   <img src="assets/fp8_recipe.png" alt="Our approach" width="100%">